william-bratches/google-maps-react/README.md

 # Installation
 Run `yarn install`.

-The google API key in the .env is a public one provided by react-create-maps.
+The google API key in the .env is a public one provided by react-google-maps.
 Feel free to fill in your own.

 # Running the app
 Run `yarn start`.
 The app will be available at port 3000.